Bill Ritter (journalist): Personal life

 Ritter was born to a Jewish family.
 In 1972, he was expelled from San Diego State University for protesting the Vietnam War; at the time he was one semester short of graduating.
 At his daughter's suggestion 40 years later, he decided to complete his college education, receiving a degree from The New School on May 20, 2016.

+Ritter was married to Janny Scott, award winning journalist and biographer.
+They met in San Diego, were together 19 years and had two children.
+He is currently married to Kathleen Friery; they have one child.